K2view named a Visionary in Gartner’s Magic Quadrant 🎉

 Which One Should You Choose?

 When comparing data masking vs data tokenization, it’s important to understand that one approach isn’t inherently better than the other.
-Both protect sensitive, PII data, leading to privacy compliance.
+Both solutions include sensitive data discovery and obfuscation, leading to compliance with privacy laws.

 To decide which approach is best for each of your use cases, start by answering these questions: